alfredbaudisch/pardall_markdown/README.md

 Slugs are automatically generated from file paths.
 For example, a Markdown file named: `"/blog/news/Top news of_today.md"` will have the slug: `"/blog/news/top-news-of-today"`.

-# Markdown file metadata or attributes
+# Markdown file metadata and attributes
-Markdown files may include a metadata / attribute / configuration Elixir Map at the top, separated by `---` and a line break, which is similar to [Front Matter](https://jekyllrb.com/docs/front-matter/).
+Markdown files may include post metadata / attributes / configuration at the top, which follows the same purpose as [Front Matter](https://jekyllrb.com/docs/front-matter/).

+The metadata must follow the pattern and specs of the chose `PardallMarkdown.MetadataParser` parser for the application.
+The parser is defined with the configuration key `:metadata_parser`.

-By default, the map is required, but it can be made optional by the configuration `:is_markdown_metadata_required`.
+By default, the metadata is required, but it can be made optional by the configuration `:is_markdown_metadata_required`.

 The following configuration properties are available (all optional):
-- `:title`: the post title.
+- `title`: the post title.
 If not provided, a title will be generated from the post slug.
-- `:date`: the date or date-time to be considered for the post, string, ISO format.
+- `date`: the date or date-time to be considered for the post, string, ISO format.
 If not provided, the file modification date will be considered as the post date.
-- `:published`: a post without `published: true` set will be considered draft.
+- `published`: a post without `published: true` set will be considered draft.
 The default can be inverted when the configuration `:is_content_draft_by_default` is set to `false`, this way, posts will always be considered as published, unless they contain: `published: false`.
-- `:summary`: post description or short content.
+- `summary`: post description or short content.
-- `:position`: if the post topmost taxonomy has a `:sort_by` rule set to `:position`, this is the value that will be used to sort the post (see below).
+- `position`: if the post topmost taxonomy has a `:sort_by` rule set to `:position`, this is the value that will be used to sort the post (see below).
-- `:slug`: override the post slug.
+- `slug`: override the post slug.
 As seem above, by default, slugs are generated from the file names and are the main, unique identifier of posts.
   - If you override the slug with this property, make sure to put the full path, prepended by a slash, example: `slug: "/my/custom/slug"`.
   - It's your responsibility to put non-conflicting slugs when overriding slugs with this property.
 - Any other extra property, which will be saved into the post's `PardallMarkdown.Content.Post.metadata` field.

+## Metadata parsers
+### Elixir map
+The metadata is defined with an Elixir Map, separated by `---` and a line break.
+The properties are Map keys as atoms.

 Example:
 ```elixir